-This bill aims to address the understaffing and vacancies within the Division of Occupational Safety and Health by mandating a comprehensive study and development of a workforce training program for safety inspectors.
+This bill aims to address the understaffing and vacancies within the Division of Occupational Safety and Health by mandating a comprehensive study and making recommendations for the design of a Compliance Safety and Health Officer workforce development pipeline program.
 This bill requires the Department of Industrial Relations to contract with the University of California, Berkeley Labor Occupational Health Program and the University of California, Los Angeles Labor Occupational Safety and Health Program to conduct this study.
 The University of California may subcontract this responsibility to other specified entities.

-Additionally, this bill requires the University of California to convene an advisory committee consisting of members from specified state agencies, worker advocacy organizations, and other academic institutions (as prescribed) to make recommendations regarding the scope of the study.
-This bill also requires The University of California and its subcontractors to issue a report detailing the understaffing and vacancies within the division.
-This report will be posted on the Division of Occupational Safety and Health's website and forwarded to the advisory committee members, the Governor, and specified legislative committee chairs within 18 months of entering into the contract.
+Additionally, this bill requires the University of California to convene an advisory committee consisting of members from specified state agencies, worker advocacy organizations, and other academic institutions (as prescribed) to make recommendations regarding the scope of the study, and the committee must meet at least once within the first 60 days of the contract's commencement.
+Additionally, this bill requires the University of California and its subcontractors to issue a report detailing the understaffing and vacancies within the division.
+This report will be posted on the Division of Occupational Safety and Health's website and disseminated to the advisory committee members, the Governor, and specified legislative committee chairs within 18 months of entering the contract.

-Status: Pending in the Assembly Labor and Employment and Higher Education Committees.
+Status: Unanimously passed the Assembly Labor and Employment Committee and pending in the Assembly Higher Education Committee.